Magyartanulas/magyartanulas.github.io/noun_case_summary.md

 Adding this on to the noun gives the meaning of *at the time of*.
 Naturally this is mostly added to nouns that are related to time.
 With this case, `ez` and `az` become `ekkor` and `akkor`.

+`Ekkor` translates to *at this point*, something that can be used in a narrative.

 * 7-kor reggelizek. - (I have breakfast at 7.)
 * Holnap találkozunk, délkor. - (We're meeting tomorrow, at noon.)
 * Karácsonykor mindig hideg van. - (It's always cold at Christmas time.)
+* Ekkor meglátott egy pókot, és sikoltozva kirohant a házból
+* Akkor felderül, amikor vége van. - (Then it lights up, when it is finished.)

 *Alex: Mikor indul a vonat?* - (When does the train live?)